-One of the most common questions that I get asked from small business owners and contractors is whether or not I think they are paying too much tax when they report their quarterly business activity statements (BAS) to the ATO.
+One of the most common questions in relation to tax minimisation is that I get asked from small business owners and contractors are whether I think they are paying too much tax when they report their quarterly business activity statements (BAS) to the ATO.
 There are generally three primary areas that need to be considered to assess whether your business is paying too much tax or not:

 - Goods & Services Tax (GST) – 10% value-added tax levied on most goods and services sold in Australia

 - PAYG Withholding – As an employer, you are required to withhold tax from your employees to help them meet their end-of-year tax liabilities

 - PAYG Income Tax – Tax on your operating profits